amolbinwade/am01-mediavault/README.md

 # CICD
 * **Dockerfile** for each microservice to build docker image of the microservices
 * **Docker-compose** file to deploy the application locally or in Testing environment

+# Steps to start application locally
+* Clone the repository.
+* Perform Maven build on each microservice.
+* Build docker images of each microservice using included Dockerfiles.
+* Use CICD/docker-compose.yml to deploy the application locally on Docker engine.
+* OR alternatively start microservices using the IDE (Eclipse, Intellij etc).